-Taking a boat tour is the best option for your whale watching in Quebec region because the boats are fast and the people managing them are masters of navigation.
+Taking a boat tour is the best option for your whale watching adventure in the Quebec region because the boats are fast and the people managing them are masters of navigation.
 They KNOW where the whales currently are!

 Option 1.
 Whale watching tour from Tadoussac.

-NOTE: Before I say anything about the boat tours, I would like to remind you to get dressed really, REALLY warm when going for Tadoussac whale watching!
+NOTE: Before I say anything about the boat tours, I would like to remind you to get dressed really, REALLY warm when going for a Tadoussac whale watching trip!
 Even if you are going to be given overalls, trust me – some extra layers won’t hurt!
 Even if it is hot and sunny on the bank, it is extremely windy and cold when you are on the boat.
 Take a hat and gloves as well if you are sensitive to cold temperatures like me.

 Option 2.
 Whale watching tour from Baie-Sainte-Catherine